ARamosCaio/Text-RPG/README.md

 Create a clone of the repository and run the main.py archive to play

-The game is only about reading and making smart choices.
+The game is all about reading and making smart choices.

 Create your character, choose your breed and class and go explore!